 Review of Las Dalias Hippy Market with images - Las Dalias Market

 San Juan village Sunday Market

-Held in the village plaza of San Juan, year round, from 10am to usually 4pm each Sunday, this market has grown hugely in popularity over the last twelve months.
+Held in the village plaza of San Juan, year round, from 10am to usually 4pm each Sunday, this market has grown hugely in popularity.
 Showcasing locally made foods, drinks, eco-friendly toiletries and for the most part, good quality trinklets and clothing items - many are very 'hippy' in style.There is also live music from 12 lunchtime (as soon as Mass is finished at the Church opposite).
 Attracting residents and island guests alike, it has an ecletic and buzzing vibe.